hoangtnm/mark1_project/README.md

 ### 2.3.
 Creating and Setting Up Unreal Environment

-Finally, you will need an `Unreal project` that `hosts` the `environment` for your vehicles.
+Finally, you will need an `Unreal Project` that `hosts` the `environment` for your vehicles.
 Follow the list below to create an environment that simulates the FSD competitions.

 1. Make sure `AirSim` is built and `Unreal 4.18` is installed as described above.

-2. Open `UE editor` and choose `New Project`.
+2. Open `Unreal Editor` and choose `New Project`.
 Choose `Blank` with `no starter content`.
 Select your project's location, define it's name (`ProjectName` for example) and press `create project`.

 <p align="center">
     <img src="images/unreal_new_project.png"><br>